zowe/docs-site/docs/user-guide/cli-updatingcli.md

    zowe config convert-profiles --delete
    ```

-   _Important:_ We do not recommend deleting the profiles for your previous Zowe CLI installation until you have tested your V2 installation and are satisfied with its performance.
+   **Important:** We do not recommend deleting the profiles from your previous Zowe CLI installation until you have tested your V2 installation and are satisfied with its performance.

 You updated to the Zowe CLI V2-LTS version!